GRIFFITH YOUNG

 We recommend the following steps:

 - Get to safety.
 Protecting yourself and your children usually means getting away from your abuser.
-Drive to a shelter or a friend’s house—but expect an abuser to track you down if you stay with someone they know.
+Drive to a shelter or a friend’s house, but expect an abuser to track you down if you stay with someone they know.
 Safety might involve calling the police during an abusive incident.
 The police can request an emergency restraining order for you.

 - Speak with an experienced attorney.
 Although you can go to the courthouse and request a restraining order by yourself, a lawyer provides many benefits.
 We can fill out forms for you and discuss whether you want or need emergency custody and child support.
+An experienced lawyer understands the unique circumstances of each case and can provide legal counsel throughout the process.

 These are critical first steps.
 Our firm can provide extra guidance to help you consider options.
+We have handled San Diego domestic violence cases for years and know how to build a compelling case for protection.

 The Importance of the Hearing

 A judge will not grant a permanent DVRO until an abuser has an opportunity to tell their side of the story.
 The hearing is their chance to come in and either deny the violence or somehow justify it.
 Griffith Young realizes the importance of the hearing.

 A judge does not have a thumb on the scale for either side but will objectively review the evidence.
-It’s up to the person requesting a permanent order—you—to show why one is necessary.
+It’s up to the person requesting a permanent order, you, to show why one is necessary.
+Often, an abuser claims self-defense, alleging they only struck you because you attacked first.

+In other situations, they minimize any stalking or controlling behavior, claiming you are hallucinating.
 Evidence is critical.
 Although a judge might grant a temporary DVRO based solely on your testimony, you have a higher hurdle to clear in the hearing for a permanent DVRO.
-Let’s connect and discuss what evidence is useful.
+The court hearing gives both the protected party and the restrained party a chance to present evidence and testimony.

 Griffith Young Can Protect You

 At Griffith Young, our Encinitas domestic violence lawyers understand the importance of accessing the justice system.
-We make ourselves available any time to talk with victims.
+We make ourselves available at any time to talk with victims.
 You can schedule a same-day appointment and ask an experienced attorney for help obtaining a domestic violence restraining order.

-We can even come to you, if that is safer.
+We can even come to you if that is safer.
 Domestic violence touches everyone in California, regardless of their economic status, nationality, gender, race, age, religion, or sexual orientation.
 We know that there is no excuse for violence and controlling behavior, and we offer compassionate, non-judgmental legal services.

 Our firm also recognizes that everyone leaves a violent situation in their own way.
 Some people experience regular violence but are trying to come up with a plan for leaving, while other clients have called us from the road or a shelter.
 Our firm can swing into action to help get a DVRO.
+We provide legal representation with an exclusive focus on protecting your safety and future.

 Emergency Custody & Support Orders